DanWoodrich/INSTINCT/etc/Projects/README.txt

-This is where you can store project specific params.
-Access params in this folder using additional command line arguments
+This is where (in your local copy) you can store project specific params.
+Create a new directory corresponding to your project name, and place project job params in this directory.
+Project params are ignored from git for safer version control and individual use.

+Access params in this folder using additional command line arguments:

 command arg1 arg2